Toloka/docs/en/guide/concepts/check-performers.md

 # How to check Tolokers: quality control rules

-Use quality control rules to get better results for tasks and restrict access to unscrupulous Tolokers.
+Use quality control rules to get better results for tasks and restrict access to fraudulent users.
 Rules are configured for both projects as a whole (the **Quality control** tab) and individual pools.

 ## Monitoring Toloker actions {#control-actions}